GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

 Constitutive models
 --------------------

-We simulate a single-phase flow in the reservoir layer, hence with two types of materials, a fluid (water) and solid (rock).
+We simulate a single-phase flow in the reservoir layer, hence with multiple types of materials, a fluid (water) and solid (rock permeability and porosity).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseTutorial1.xml
   :language: xml